heptarch/heptarch.github.io/drafts/parrondo.md

 We could analyze this in terms of Brownian motion with drift, but there's a more general quantum-mechanical formulation which makes the point clear.
+It also gives a clean and simple illustration of how Parrondo's paradox appears in quantum mechanics.
+Let us consider